buruzaemon/natto-py/docs/index.rst

 Learn More
 ----------
 You can read more about ``natto-py`` on the `project Wiki`_.
+* Working code in IPython notebook form can be found under this `project's notebooks directory`_.

 Contributing to natto-py
 ------------------------
-- Use mercurial_ and `check out the latest code at Bitbucket`_ to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+- Use git_ and `check out the latest code at GitHub`_ to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 - `Browse the issue tracker`_ to make sure someone already hasn't requested it and/or contributed it.